 Handling 1: Correlation identifier is assigned by the AMF and forwarded to the LMF regardless of SL-MO-LR, or SL-MT-LR, except SL-MT-LR for periodic, triggered Location Events (the LMF may include a new correlation identifier in order to change a new LMF).

-Handling 2: Correlation identifier is assigned by the AMF and forwarded to the LMF regardless of SL-MO-LR, or SL-MT-LR;

-Handling 3: The serving AMF forwards the Routing identifier equal to the LCS Correlation identifier to UE using a DL NAS TRANSPORT message.
+Handling 2: The serving AMF forwards the Routing identifier equal to the LCS Correlation identifier to UE using a DL NAS TRANSPORT message.

-Handling 4: The serving AMF forwards the SLPP message to the LMF indicated by the Routing identifier received from UE and includes a LCS Correlation identifier equal to the Routing identifier.
+Handling 3: The serving AMF forwards the SLPP message to the LMF indicated by the Routing identifier received from UE and includes a LCS Correlation identifier equal to the Routing identifier.